ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2022.03.23.md

 - this is easy to do
 - this will break the wiki check so we should keep this in mind - though this is easy as well
 - one click less to have the same info
-- we should doubel check this won't break relative links etc. and retain history
+- we should double check this won't break relative links etc. and retain history

 Graylog move to SCD cloud
-- created a friday ticket for this, didn;'t quite get it working
+- created a Friday ticket for this, didn't quite get it working
-- the ticket for making graypy more hardy should be treated with a higher priority than the instance location as it caused some scripts to fail
+- the ticket for making `graypy` more hardy should be treated with a higher priority than the instance location as it caused some scripts to fail

-Hackathon to move all IOCs into support dir
+Hackathon to move all IOCs into support directory
 - we should do this instead of the next Friday as a hackathon, they are fun
 - ACTION KB will propose a date